maratona-run-time/maratona-runtime/README.md

 - If the project files are styled respecting official golang style guidelines (by using `gofmt`).
 - If the project tests are running successfully

+Travis also uploads the updated code coverage report to [codecov.io](codecov.io).